dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleJobsTaskGetAdvancedResultInfo.md

 > `optional` **items**: [`SerpGoogleJobsTaskGetAdvancedItem`](../classes/SerpGoogleJobsTaskGetAdvancedItem.md)[]

-elements of search results found in SERP
+items of the element

 #### Defined in

-main.ts:51114
+main.ts:54817

 ***